mjziebarth/Hurtigbrief/README.md

 - Fix typo that prevented loading of closing from saved `.hbrief` letters.
 - Ensure that empty email and phone fields (`""`) lead to hidden respective fields in the contact area.
+- Append `.hbrief` suffix automatically in save dialog if no `.hbrief` suffix is given.

 ### [0.1.2] 2023-04-30
 #### Changes